awais786/mysite/README.md

 # Django32 throws error on running migrations.
 It happens with long table names

-# mysql8 is generating internal checks if model has `PositiveIntegerField`.
+# mysql8 is generating internal checks if model has PositiveIntegerField.

 `error django.db.utils.OperationalError: (1059, "Identifier name 'polls_whiteboxstudentsexaminationdatatransferauditiontesting_chk_1' is too long")`